 The trail is open to the elements and there are beautiful, sweeping views so you will need to stop now and then to have a look around.
-This trail has many winding stairs and is more suitable to older kids, probably 8+, unless you have a small child you can take in a child carrier.
+This trail has some winding and uneven stairs and is more suitable to older kids, probably 8+, unless you have a small child you can take in a child carrier.
 It’s great exercise and we often go just half way for some peaceful exercise with great views.

-Now, with our three little children aged 4, 2 and 4 months, we often park at the top of Dutchman Drive then walk down the easy path towards the slow flowing creek in Hallet Cove Conservation Park.
+Now, with our three little children aged 4, 2 and 4 months, we often park at the top of Dutchman Drive then walk down the easy path towards the slow flowing creek in Hallett Cove Conservation Park.

 Things to know: